 Height and Mobility

 For older cats, arthritis and shrinking kidneys contribute to issues using their litter boxes.
-They may not be able to get in and out of their litter box or they may not be able to squat down to relieve themselves, instead spraying on and over the sides of the box.
-There are litter boxes on the market with lower openings designed for older cats, but you can also use a storage bin with an entry way cut out in the front.
+They may not be able to get in and out of their litter box or they may not be able to squat down to relieve themselves, resulting in spray on and over the sides of the box.
+There are litter boxes on the market with lower openings designed for older cats, but you can also use a storage bin with an entryway cut out in the front as a modification.
 This way, the sides of the box will be higher and better prevent accidents.
 If you have multiple cats in your household, you should have one litter box for each cat, plus an extra.
 They should be spread out, as cats are territorial and may try to prevent their housemates from having access to litter boxes.

 Arthritis is a common problem in dogs as well.
 In fact, over 60 percent of dogs over the age of seven have developed arthritis.
-Arthritis, as well as other joint issues, can cause your canine pain, limping and difficulty getting up or climbing stairs.
-An easy home modification to enable easier mobility for your companion is to buy or build a ramp or shallow stairs.
-A ramp or stairs allows your animal the same freedom and access to couches, beds and cars that they had when they were younger.
+Arthritis, as well as other joint issues, can cause your canine pain, limping, and difficulty getting up or climbing stairs.
+An easy home modification to enable easier mobility for your elderly pet is to buy or build a ramp or shallow stairs.
+A ramp or stairs allows your animal the same freedom and access to couches, beds, and cars that they had when they were younger.
 Cats particularly love to sit in windowsills and look outdoors.
 A ramp to their favorite lookout spot would be an excellent idea.

 Keep the weight in mind when purchasing or constructing this modification, as you may need to move it around for your animal.
 You can make a ramp out of plywood if it is a more permanent fixture, but if you are seeking portability, try crafting this one out of Styrofoam.

-An easy modification you can make to your stairs, if you have some in your home, is to install anti-slip treads made from carpet or rubber.
+An easy modification you can make to stairs is to install anti-slip treads made from carpet or rubber.
 If your dog can no longer make it up the stairs at all, place their dog bed in a warm spot downstairs so that they have no need to be anywhere other than the first floor of your home.
 Placing a bed downstairs is also an easy modification for felines who are no longer able to climb the stairs.

 Adjusting for Behavioral Changes

 If you have the financial ability to alter the flooring of your home, try installing ceramic tile or carpet tiles designed for pet incontinence.
-Avoid both carpet, because it is more difficult to clean deeply, and natural stone tile as it stains easily.
-If you are unable to alter your flooring or already have hard flooring that is easy to clean, invest in non-slip rugs, carpet runners, or even yoga mats for better traction for your pet.
+If you are unable to alter your flooring or already have hard flooring that is easy to clean, invest in non-slip rugs, carpet runners, or even yoga mats for better traction for your elderly pet.
 Seek out materials that are easy to wash and do not absorb stains and odors quickly.